About Our Rate Pilots

-How the Smart Energy Plan is Different
+How the Smart Energy Plan Works

 The difference between our standard delivery rate and the Smart Energy Plan is like the difference between a car’s speedometer and odometer.
 The speedometer indicates a car’s speed at a specific moment in time, similar to how delivery will now be measured.
 The odometer indicates the number of miles a car travels over time, similar to how delivery is measured on the standard rate.